 - This product has a cheaper price as compared to others, but the result of the rooting is very effective.

 - It can save you more money in buying plants.
 Because of the success rate of more than 50%, you can just buy one plant instead of buying another five.

 - May work best with more experienced gardeners.

 - If improperly used, it may create molds on your plants and eventually wilt and die.

-This one of the best rooting hormone product that contains both rooting auxins.
+This is one of the best rooting hormone products that contain both rooting auxins.
 One of its best features is self-sanitizing.
-It can eliminate cross contamination because it contains ethyl and isopropyl alcohol which is unlikely to leave any toxic residue on the plants.
+It can eliminate cross-contamination because it contains ethyl and isopropyl alcohol which is unlikely to leave any toxic residue on the plants.

 - It is easy to start trees and shrub cuttings with this liquid rooting hormone.

 - The product has a higher hormone content.
 It also contains alcohol which makes the absorption of hormones faster.

 - It contains the most powerful rooting hormones: IBA and NAA which are more potent as compared to others.

 - The cuttings should often be sprayed and need to stay moist.